 Given the uniqueness of each real-life scenario, it is impossible to accurately predict oil life without firsthand application experience.
 The oil may become contaminated or wet long before it has reached an unacceptable level of oxidation.
 It may become diluted with condensable process fumes and lose its viscosity long before it becomes contaminated with particulates or wear metals.
 Therefore, a regular oil monitoring or sampling program is always recommended to stay ahead of changes in the oil's condition so problems can be addressed before they lead to catastrophic failure and expensive downtime.
-Oil sample lab analysis is a new service offered to our blower and vacuum booster owners.
+Oil sample lab analysis is a new service offered by Tuthill for its blower and vacuum booster owners.
 This tool can be used to implement a proper preventative maintenance schedule so machines can be proactively serviced at a convenient time.

-Every blower and booster order includes MD Oil for startup.
+Every Tuthill blower and booster order leaving Tuthill Springfield includes MD Oil for startup.